AdobeDocs/adobeio-console/projects-blank.md

 This guide provides step-by-step instructions for creating a blank project in Adobe Developer Console.

-To create a project using a template, please follow the steps in the [templated project guide](template-project.md).
+If you were hoping to create a project using a template, please follow the steps in the [templated project guide](template-project.md).

 ## Select organization